yosemitebandit/erik/readme.md

 there are some scripts inside `bin/` that use the plotting lib

 #### emergent-curve
- - drawas some straight lines such that they eventually form a curve
+ - draws some straight lines such that they eventually form a curve

 #### blocky-spiral
  - drawing a square-shaped spiral starting in the center